+Because the lighthouse sticks out into the ocean, its cliffs are continually battered by wind, waves, and storms, causing extreme eroding over the years.
 When the lighthouse was constructed, it was 300 feet from the edge of the cliffs.
 More recently, due to erosion, it was less than 100 feet, putting the lighthouse at risk.

 Following is a brief history of the work done by the community to help save the lighthouse in the last century.
-For a more complete history of the Montauk Point Lighthouse, please visit the sources listed at the end of this article.

-In the 1940's, the lighthouse was owned and operated by the U.S. Coast Guard that realized the structure was in jeopardy of crumbling into the sea when a 12-foot portion of the cliff eroded and fell off during a storm in 1944.
+In the 1940s, the lighthouse was owned and operated by the U.S. Coast Guard that realized the structure was in jeopardy of crumbling into the sea when a 12-foot portion of the cliff eroded and fell off during a storm in 1944.

-The following year, the Army Corps took its first step to stop the erosion by installing a 840-foot-long stone seawall along the beach below the cliffs, but in the early 1950's several severe storms and hurricanes caused waves to wash over the seawall and collapse it.
+The following year, the Army Corps took its first step to stop the erosion by installing an 840-foot-long stone seawall along the beach below the cliffs, but in the early 1950s several severe storms and hurricanes caused waves to wash over the seawall and collapse it.